ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 <div> $$ RMSE = \sqrt{\overline{(y[i] - ypred[i])^2}} $$ </div>

 where y is the true value and ypred is the predicted y value.
+You simply compute the model error for each datapoint and square them to avoid counter balancing of negative and positive errors.
+Then you take the mean of these values and finally take the square root, to get back into your data range.

 {% capture exercise %}